Meet the People Behind the Montrose LandxSea Film Fest

 Rachel Caplan, Co-Founder & Festival Director

-Rachel is an award-winning film festival producer and impact strategist with over 25 years of experience in the UK and USA.
-Passionate about the power of storytelling to inspire action, she has built internationally recognised platforms that connect audiences with urgent environmental and social issues.
-She founded and led the San Francisco Green Film Festival, transforming it into a globally recognised hub for environmental storytelling; directed the International Ocean Film Festival, North America’s largest showcase for marine films; and produced Scotland's Climate Festival for COP26, engaging 30,000 people across 37 events nationwide.
+She previously founded and led the San Francisco Green Film Festival, growing it into an internationally recognised platform for environmental storytelling, and directed the International Ocean Film Festival, North America’s largest showcase for marine cinema.
+She also produced Scotland’s Climate Festival for COP26, supporting 37 locally led events and engaging more than 30,000 people nationwide.

 Anthony Baxter